adklu/GNULOCSYS_TXT_EDITOR_for_Android/README.md

 Privacy Policy

 GNULOCSYS_TXT_EDITOR_for_Android can open, edit and save off-line txt files and display off-line folder trees as text.
-There is no online functionality implemented in GNULOCSYS_TXT_EDITOR_for_Android.
+There is no other online functionality implemented in GNULOCSYS_TXT_EDITOR_for_Android.
 GNULOCSYS_TXT_EDITOR_for_Android is not collecting, sending or processing other user data.